BAMresearch/McSAS/README.md

 Alternatively, on Windows systems, double-clicking the "main.py" file should start McSAS with the primary Python interpreter as well.

 ### Standalone packages ###
-Standalone packages are available in the [downloads](https://bitbucket.org/pkwasniew/mcsas/downloads) section of this page.
+Standalone packages are available in the [Releases](https://bitbucket.org/pkwasniew/mcsas/downloads) section of this page in the right pane.
 These are available for Mac OS X (tested on 10.6, 10.8 and 10.10), Windows and Linux.
 These do not require any additional software to be installed on the host computer.